fgx/fgx-globe/readme.md

 * Improved call back hadling
 * Improved already loaded handling
 * more logical variable names
+* Better deletio of terminated flights
+* Aircraft scale changes with camera distance
+* Camera motion stops when you zoom in

 2013-04-28 ~ Theo
 * Number of planes shows in window title bars